Thursday, March 30, 2023

 This week's Parasha shares its title with the Book's title, which means "And He called - to Moses", continuing with, “and YHVH spoke to him out of the Tent of Meeting, saying…" (literal translation).
 The Hebrew syntax of this opening verse is somewhat awkward and obscure.
 Let us try to find out why.
 The book of Sh’mot ended with (literal translation): “… so Moses finished the work.
 Then the cloud covered the tent of meeting, and the glory of YHVH filled the tabernacle.
 And Moses was not able to enter the tent of meeting, because the cloud rested above it, and the glory of YHVH filled the tabernacle… the cloud of YHVH was above the tabernacle by day, and fire was over it by night, in the sight of all the house of Israel, throughout all their journeys” (Ex.
 40:33-35, 38 italics added).
 Given the fact that during this season Moshe found himself unable to enter the Tent of Meeting because of YHVH’s glory, hearing suddenly the sound of his name would have startled and bewildered him.
 If written from his vantage point, this strangely formulated text “and He called to Moses, and YHVH spoke to him…” could express his uncertainty as to the source of the sound, until he gathered his wits about him and realized Who was calling him.

 "Any man, if he brings an offering of you…" (v.2) starts the long and detailed discourse on the sacrifices.
 It is quite significant that the laws of the sacrifices begin with the word 'man', “to teach that man is the subject and not the object of the sacrifice”, says Seforno.
 He continues elaborating thusly: "If he brings an offering of you", that is, from your very selves, with a confession and with due submission, in the spirit of the Psalmist's, 'The sacrifices of God are a broken spirit' (51:17), for the foolish who offers sacrifices without proper humility will find no acceptance".[1]
 "Brings an offering" is condensed into one word - yakriv - rooted in k.r.v (kof, resh, vav), which we have already encountered in Parashat Tetzaveh (in Ex.
 29:1), and means to “bring near", sharing its root with "korban" - "an offering" or a "sacrifice".
 Clearly, the purpose of the offerings is primarily to draw the worshipper near or close to YHVH, albeit? according-to-His-stipulations.
-At the same time, this verse could also be read to mean that, that the offering is "of you".
+At the same time, this verse could also be read to mean that the offering consists "of you".
 Someone (presumably the priest) is offering you" to YHVH.

 The first type of offering presented here is the "olah", the burnt offering, a noun that originates with the root a.l.h (ayin, lamed, hey) for the verb “aloh” - meaning to “go up or ascend"; or in a different conjugation, to “raise, elevate, or lift up".
 Thus, the burnt offering is that which is lifted up to YHVH.
 The animal is to be “tamim” - "whole, perfect, or faultless".
 Noach, who "walked with Elohim" was declared "tamim" in his generation (Gen. 6:9); Avraham was told by YHVH, "walk before Me and be tamim" (Gen. 17:1).
 In Parashat Tetzaveh we examined the Oorim and Toomim (Ex.
 28:30), that were to be carried "before YHVH", noting again that the meaning of "toomim" is "perfect."
 Hence, that which is to be brought before YHVH (or anyone who walks with or before Him) is to be "perfect" or "whole" (again, according to His specific requirements).
 Consequently, that which was to be "lifted up" (the olah - the burnt offering, along with the peace offering, 3:9, sin offering 4:3, and the guilt or trespass offering, 5:15) had to be in that state or condition, being a reflection of the offerer’s heart attitude, as we shall soon see.